SumoLogic/sumologic-documentation/docs/integrations/databases/mongodb-atlas.md

 The lambda function should be working now in sending logs to Sumo.
 You can check the CloudWatch logs in **Monitor** > **Logs** to see the logs of the function.

-13. Configuring collection for multiple projects (assuming you are already collecting Atlas data for one project).
-This task requires that you do the following:
+##### Configure collection for multiple projects

+If you are already collecting Atlas data for one project, perform the following steps to configure for additional projects:

 1. [Deploy the MongoDB Atlas SAM application](#deploy-the-sumo-logic-mongodb-atlas-sam-application) with the configuration for a new project.

-2. From the Lambda console, go to the **mongodbatlas.yaml** file and comment out `EVENTS_ORG`, as shown in the following example.
+1. From the Lambda console, go to the **mongodbatlas.yaml** file and comment out `EVENTS_ORG`, as shown in the following example.
 This prevents the collection of `Organisation Events` in the second SAM app deployment, because these events are global and are already captured by first collector.

+1. After editing the file, Choose **Deploy**.
+The next lambda invocation will use the new configuration file.

+##### Filtering log types and metrics

-14. By default the solution collects all log types & metrics for all the clusters, if you to filter based on cluster alias, do the following
+By default the solution collects all log types & metrics for all the clusters, if you want to filter based on cluster alias and log types, do the following:

   1. After the deployment is complete, go to the Lambda console, and open the **mongodbatlas.yaml** file and uncomment  `Clusters` parameter under `Collection` section, as shown in the following example.
 Add your cluster names for which you want to collect logs & metrics.
 Cluster name should be same as what you have specified during [cluster creation](https://www.mongodb.com/docs/atlas/tutorial/create-new-cluster/#specify-a-name-for-the-cluster-in-the-name-box).

       <img src={useBaseUrl('img/integrations/databases/mongodbatlas/changecluster.png')} alt="MongoDB Atlas filter by cluster" />